samdengler/aws-serverless-workshops/DevOps/0_CodeStar/README.md

 ### 1. Create a CodeStar project

 **Goal**: Use the AWS Console to create a CodeStar project called `uni-api` using the **Node.js Lambda Webservice** template.
-Use a web browser to confirm that the API Gateway endpoint created by CodeStar returns the message, `{"Output":"Hello World!"}`, in it's response.
+Use a web browser to confirm that the API Gateway endpoint created by CodeStar returns the message, `{"Output":"Hello World!"}`, in its response.

 <details>
 <summary><strong>HOW TO create a CodeStar Project (expand for details)</strong></summary><p>